HelloZeroNet/Documentation/docs/site_development/content_json.md

 #### signs

-ECDSA signs for the the content.json file content. (keys sorted, without whitespace the `sign` and `signers_sign` node).
+ECDSA signs for the the content.json file content. (keys sorted, without whitespace and the `sign` and `signers_sign` nodes).

 **Example**:
 ```json